 Interviews, Profiles, and Commentary

-Media appearances in which Sherry Turkle discusses her new book, Alone Together: Why we expect more from technology and less from each other (NY: Basic Books, January 2011), as well as her research in general :
+Media appearances and interviews in which Sherry Turkle discusses her new book, Alone Together: Why we expect more from technology and less from each other (NY: Basic Books, January 2011), as well as her research in general :

 Moyers & Company (PBS) – "Sherry Turkle on Being Alone Together" (October 18, 2013).
 Sherry tells Bill Moyers: "What concerns me as a developmental psychologist is watching children grow in this new world where being bored is something that never has to be tolerated for a moment." http://billmoyers.com/segment/sherry-turkle-on-being-alone-together/